 Greg drove up to collect the 30-pound box of cherries.
 All my girlfriends were roped in to help wash, pit, stem, measure, stir, boil, sanitize and fill jars.
 We also tied a place card with a guest’s name to each jar with raffia and used them as place cards at the tables.
 (And to create the seating chart: I have this hilarious memory of my sister and I looking at the dining room table with 150 1-ounce jars of sour cherry preserves gathered in groups of 10.
 “No, move such-and-so to this table,” she say, and I’d pick up two jars of jam and seat them with someone else.)

 Most people were quite taken with the idea that we’d spent time making a favor for them from scratch (much less impressed with the genius of doubling it as a place card!)
 Of course, some people forgot their jars when they left the wedding.
 (You expected it wouldn’t be a good party?)
 I even had one guest say to me later: “Hey, I didn’t realize you’d made the jam.
 I forgot mine — would you be able to get it for me?”

 A year later, when we bought the farm, we immediately planted a sour cherry tree.
 The name of the farm was a natural.

 Later, we talked about how appropriate sour cherry preserves really were as a wedding favor.
-Sour cherries are a good metaphor for a marriage: They don’t taste very good until you add sugar and stir with love.
+Sour cherries are a good metaphor for a marriage: They don’t taste very good until you add sugar.
 You have to treat them gingerly, because they’re fragile and bruise easily.
-They only grow in places where the winter freezes — like Minnesota and the Hudson Valley.
+They only grow in places where it gets below freezing in winter for long periods — like Minnesota and the Hudson Valley.
 And their season may be ephemeral and fleeting, but you can keep them for a very long time if you make the effort to preserve them.